mlxndr/p/oup25/content.md

     * Organized religion → Social World (institutional)
 * Music genres and cultural categories:
   * Religious music: Music or Religion?
-  * Jazz: Music or Black/African American culture?
+  * Jazz: Music or African American culture?
   * Solution: Primary classification by *function*, cross-references for *access*
 * Decisions will be classificatory ideology